oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

 The tables are now ready to be configured for Spatial.
+--->

-## Task 2: Configure warehouses table using geometry column
+## Task 2: Configure WAREHOUSES table using geometry column

 Next you configure the WAREHOUSES table for Spatial by generating a geometry column from the coordinate columns.